flavienbwk/book-devops/eng/README.md

 _Design thinking_ is an innovation technique that merges creativity and method to try to solve complex problems.
 It comprises 5 phases:

 1. **Empathize**: Start by meeting the end-user and immerse yourself in their environment to understand their challenges.
-This helps to set aside any preconceptions and gain an authentic perspective.
+This helps to set aside any preconceptions and gain an authentic perspective ;
 2. **Define the Problem**: Clearly outline the problem you're trying to solve.
-Express it from the user's viewpoint, rather than describing what you'd like to achieve.
+Express it from the user's viewpoint, rather than describing what you'd like to achieve ;
-3. **Ideate**: Now that the problem is identified, you can start brainstorming solutions.
+3. **Ideate**: Now that the problem is identified, you can start brainstorming solutions ;
 4. **Prototype**: Bring your idea to life with a prototype.
-Spot the weak points and find solutions, or move to another idea if the one you're testing isn't viable (refer to chapter "[Premortems](#premortems)").
+Spot the weak points and find solutions, or move to another idea if the one you're testing isn't viable (refer to chapter "[Premortems](#premortems)") ;
 5. **Test**: Evaluate your prototype in an environment that mirrors your target user's setting (refer to chapter "[Continuous Deployment](#continuous-deployment-cd)").

 In summary, you need to put yourself in the user's shoes, and techniques like continuous deployment help streamline this process.
 When faced with reality, innovation isn't stifled by the organization.